-This should be engraved in your mind; if you miss the deadline, you’ll have some extremely disappointed – and angry – customers on your hands.
-Make sure the cut-off date for Christmas delivery is clear on your website too so that customers place their orders in time.
+Speak to your courier partner about the last day for Christmas delivery; if you miss the deadline, you’ll have some extremely disappointed – and angry – customers on your hands.
+Make sure the shipping deadline for guaranteed Christmas delivery is clear on your website too, so that customers place their orders in time.

 Speaking of your e-commerce website, the lead up to a busy period is the perfect time to check everything is in order.
 Does it load quickly?
 Is navigation fast and intuitive?
 Is it optimized for mobile?
 Check out our complete 22 golden rules of e-commerce to ensure your customers have the best experience possible.
 Remember, happy browsing leads to greater purchasing!

 Consumers love free shipping.
-In fact, 9 out of 10 said it is the leading incentive to shop online more3.
-It may seem an expensive cost to your business at first, but as online orders with free shipping average around 30% higher in value4, it’ll be a worthwhile investment.
+In fact, 9 out of 10 said it is the leading incentive to shop online more2.
+It may seem an expensive cost to your business at first, but as online orders with free shipping average around 30% higher in value3, it’ll be a worthwhile investment.

 There’s a reason “unboxing” videos are a big hit on YouTube.
 Online shoppers are increasingly seeing the packaging of their purchases as a big part of the experience.
 Christmas is the perfect time to go all out and really wow your customers: invest in some beautiful festive packaging for your products, offer gift wrapping at checkout, and include a thank you note with orders.
 These personal touches will be appreciated by customers and increase the likelihood of them posting about your brand on social media.
 Bonus points for keeping it green – check out our guide to sustainable packaging.

-67% of online consumers will check a brand’s returns policy before committing to buy5, so a “free returns for the holidays” offer can help you win customers.
-Furthermore, research shows that offering free online returns encourages a higher average basket spend amongst shoppers6.
+67% of online consumers will check a brand’s returns policy before committing to buy4, so a “free returns for the holidays” offer can help you win customers.
+Furthermore, research shows that offering free online returns encourages a higher average basket spend amongst shoppers5.

 You’ve smashed your Christmas campaign, shifted all your stock, and wrapped your orders beautifully – now you just need to get them to your customers’ doors on time and in one piece.
 And for that, there’s no better logistics partner than DHL.
-As e-commerce experts, we can help you manage the rush and keep those all-important customer promises.
-Start your journey here.
+As e-commerce experts, we can help you manage the delivery rush and keep those all-important customer promises.